s-ludwig/dlibgit/readme.md

 - Enums members can now be accessed both with their fully qualified name (e.g. `auto x = git_otype.GIT_OBJ_ANY`), and as if they were defined in module scope (e.g. `auto x = GIT_OBJ_ANY`).

+## Bugs

+- Currently the opaque structs are defined as structs with a disabled default ctor, and a disabled copy ctor.
+Ordinarily opaque structs are defined via the `struct S;` syntax, however due to a compiler bug ([Issue 10497](http://d.puremagic.com/issues/show_bug.cgi?id=10497)) the alternative syntax had to be used.

 ## Requirements
 [DMD] 2.063+.